peterpjaspers/yet-another-make/doc/yam.md

 Yam parallellizes the execution of commands that do not depend on each others output files.
 E.g. Yam executes the compilation commands in parallel

-## File last-write-time, file hash
+## File aspect hash

-Yam retrieves for each input/output file used/produced by the build its last-write-time and computes a hash of its content.

-Last-write-time and hash are stored in a file node in the DAG.
-At the next build Yam re-computes the hashes of files whose last-write-time has changed since the previous build.
+Yam computes for each file a hash of its content.
+The hash values are stored in the file nodes of the DAG.
+Commands that depend on files whose hash have changed since the previous build are re-executed.

-Commands that depend on a file are re-executed when the file's hash has changed.

-Note: the resolution of last-write-time is important.
-A rapid succession of write operations may not result in an update of last-write-time.
-As a consequence Yam will not re-compute the file hash and will not re-execute commands that depend on the modified file.
-Do not confuse precision and resolution.
-E.g. the NTFS filesystem has a last-write-time precision of 100 ns while the resolution on the author's computer is measured to be 10 times the precision, i.e. 1 ms.

-## File aspect hashes

-Sometimes a command's output only depends on certain aspects of an input file.
+Sometimes a command's output only depends on a specific aspect of an input file.
+E.g. an object file only depends on code, not on comments.
-E.g. a compilation command only depends on the code sections.
-Changes to comments in a source file do not impact the resulting object file.
-E.g. a library or executable that uses a Windows dll (dynamic load library) only depends on the interface of that dll.
-Changes in a dynamic load library that do not affect its interface do not impact libraries and executables that are linked against (the import library of) that dll.
+E.g. a library or executable that uses a Windows dll (dynamic load library) only depends on the dll interface, not on its implementation details.

-In such cases unnecessary command re-execution can be avoided by using a hash of the relevant aspect of the input file.
+In such cases unnecessary command re-execution can be avoided by using a hash of the relevant aspect of the input file instead of using a hash of the entire file content.
 Yam supports this by allowing you to configure:
 - for each file aspect: the function that computes the file aspect hash.
 - for each input file type: the aspect hashes to be computed for files of that type.
 - for each command: the relevant aspects of its input files.

+## File last-write-time
+To minimize overhead Yam only re-computes hashes when a file's last-write-time has changed.
+This poses a risk: a rapid succession of write operations may not result in an update of a file's last-write-time.
+As a consequence Yam will not re-compute the file hash, hence will not detect that the file was modified, hence will not re-execute impacted commands.
+The higher the last-write-time resolution the lower the likelihood of this error to occur.

+Note: Windows [File time](https://learn.microsoft.com/en-us/windows/win32/sysinfo/file-times) has 100 ns precision.
+File time resolution however is typically (much) lower.
+E.g. the last-write-time resolution on the author's computer was measured to be 1 ms.

 ## Incremental build

-Yam re-executes a command when one or more of the following has changed since the previous build:
+A Yam build is always an incremental build: Yam only re-executes a command when its output files do not exist or are no longer valid.
+A command's output files become invalid when one or more of the following have changed since the previous build:
 - Relevant aspect hashes of the command's input files.
-- Command's output files.
+- Entire-file aspect hashes of the command's output files.
-  E.g. the user deleted output files (which he/she is not supposed to do).
+  This happens when the user tampers with output files, e.g. deletes them.
 - Command script.
   E.g. the user modified a compilation option in a build rule.

-An aspect of an input file of a command is relevant to that command when changes in the input aspect invalidate the command's output file.
-E.g. a change in the code-aspect of a header file invalidates all object files that depend on that header file.
-A command can be configured with its relevant aspects.
-By default the relevant aspect is entire-file.

-The use of file aspect hashes avoids command re-execution in cases where a file's last-write-time changes while the file aspect hash remains unchanged.
-E.g. a source file was edited, saved and then restored to its state before the edits.
-This file will have an unchanged hash and will therefore not cause a compilation command to be re-executed.
-E.g. a compilation command that uses the default entire-file aspect will re-execute when the user only edits comments in its input files.
-The hash of the resulting object file however will not change (assuming a deterministic compiler).
-Link command that link the object file will therefore not be re-executed.

-## File access monitoring
+## Ensuring build correctness through file access monitoring
-For a correct incremental build Yam must know all input files of a command.
+Yam must know all input and output files of a command to ensure correct build ordering and correct re-execution of commands that depend on modified input files or tampered-with output files.

-Yam cannot rely on the input files specified in the build rules:
+To ensure proper build order Yam requires the user to specify for each command all of its output files and all of its generated input files, i.e. input file that are produced by other commands.
-- Yam does not require the user to specify all input source files.
+Yam does not require the user to specify all of its input source files.
 E.g. for a C++ compilation the user only specifies the cpp file to be compiled.
 It is not needed to list all header files included by that cpp file.
-This would be redundant information, a maintenance nightmare and error prone.
-- Yam does require the user to specify all generated input files, i.e. files produced by other rules.
-This is needed to ensure proper build order.

-This is prone to user errors.
-Example:
+Yam can hence not rely on the input and output files specified in the build rules because these specifications are incomplete and prone to user error.
+Example of user error:
 ```
-foreach a.cpp b.cpp |> gcc %f -o %o |> %B.obj
+foreach a.cpp b.cpp |> compile %f -o %o |> %B.obj
                     |> link a.obj b.obj -out %o |> my.lib
 ```
+Note: %f is replaced by the input file name, %o by the output file name.
 The link rule does not specify inputs `a.obj` and `b.obj` while these files will be read by the link command.
-Yam will execute the compile and link rules in parallel which results in undefined content of `my.lib`.
+As a consequence Yam will execute the compile and link rules in parallel which results in undefined content of `my.lib`.
 Correct link rules are:
 ```
 a.obj b.obj |> link %f -out %o |> my.lib
 *.obj       |> link %f -out %o |> another.lib
 ```

 Yam solves these issues by monitoring the file accesses made by the command.
-GA HIER VERDER
+Yam thus discovers all actual input and output files of the command.
+This allows Yam to detect the following errors in build rules and command
+scripts:
+- Wrong build order, due to incomplete input specification.
+- Unknown output files, due to error in command script or output specification.
+- Too few output files, due to error in command script or output specification.
+- Multiple commands that write the same file.

+## Build state
+The build state is the DAG as derived from the build rules augmented with the input and output file nodes for the files found by file access monitoring of the commands.
+The build state is stored in a single file.

+## Yam server
+Yam always reads the entire build state into memory.
+This takes time proportional to the size of repository.
+Yam therefore uses a client-server design.
+The server caches the build state and performs builds on request of the client.

 ## File change monitoring

-## Build state
+The Yam server continously monitors the repository for file changes.
+On receipt of a file change notification the associated file node and the command nodes that depend on the file are marked dirty.
+When the next build is started Yam knows what to do: re-compute the hashes of dirty files and re-execute dirty commands when relevant hashes have changed.

 # Claims

+- a quick edit-compile-test cycle, also for large (>10,000 files) repositories.
+- correct incremental builds (or: no need to ever run clean builds).
+- reproducable builds.
+- obsolete output files to be deleted automatically.
+- to write build rules/commands in a simple out-of-the-box language, and/or...
+- ...when you wnat to write build rules in a language of your choice.
+- ease-of-use.

-## Performance
+## Quick edit-compile-test cycle
+Typical problems that slow down the edit-compile-test cycle are:

 ### Long time between start of build and start of command execution
 Build tools only re-execute commands that are out-dated.
 A command is out-dated when its input files were modified since the previous build.
-To find these files many build tools scan the entire source file repository which requires time proportional to the number of files in the repository.
+To find these files most build tools scan the entire file repository which requires time proportional to the number of files in the repository.
 This scan time is perceived as the time between start of build and start of command execution.
 For large repositories this can exceed the time needed to execute the out-dated command(s).
 E.g. the build tool may take 10 seconds to start a 1 second compilation.
-Yam takes a different approach to discover modified files: it continuously monitors the file system for changes.
-When you start a build Yam already knows which files were modified, and hence which commands to re-execute.
+Yam does not have this problem because the Yam server continuously monitors the file system for changes.

 *For the typical way-of-working in which you modify only a few files in-between two builds it will take Yam, independent of the number of files in your